New Faces of 1952: Sketches

+The show featured three non-musical sketches.
 "Of Fathers and Sons", written by Mel Brooks, was a parody of the Arthur Miller drama Death of a Salesman with characters Mae, Harry, Stanley and Policeman; a pickpocket is angry with his son for not wanting to join the family business.
 In "Oedipus Goes South", Ronny Graham parodies Truman Capote.
 Paul Lynde, wrapped in bandages, bemoans his African safari.
-The narrative ballad "Guess Who I Saw Today" has June Carroll telling her husband that she saw him with another woman.
-In "The Bard and the Beard" the characters- Miss Leigh, Sir Laurence, Call Boy and Maid- try to remember what play they are supposed to be in.
+In "The Bard and the Beard" the characters – Miss Leigh, Sir Laurence, Call Boy and Maid – try to remember what play they are supposed to be in.